 Fun ★

-The pool at Finckensteinallee is the hidden gem of athletic swimmers.
+The pool at Finckensteinallee is a hidden gem for athletic swimmers.
 The 50-metre pool with its ten(!) lanes offer lots of space for sporty swimming, especially on weekends.
 Since there aren’t any paddling pool facilities, it’s not the most kid-friendly location – which is a plus if you’re looking for a calm weekend workout.

 Stadtbad Schöneberg “Hans Rosenthal”